Special Educational Needs & Disabilities (SEND)

 We believe in person centred learning and pupils are enabled to be active participants - expressing opinions, making choices and being involved in their education.
 We are lucky to have a very dedicated staff team, all of whom view themselves as teachers of all pupils, including those with SEND.

-Our school SENDCo is Mrs Jeanette Healy - her role is dedicated to SEND and inclusion support.
-She is a member of our Senior Leadership Team and can be contacted directly through the school office, Tel: 01704 508500
+Our school SENDCo is Mrs Christie Tudor - her role is dedicated to SEND and inclusion support.

 The SEND Policy and Information Report- Is published on this website and can be found in the link below.
 They are updated regularly after consultation with SEND parents, looking at different aspects of provision.